-Why Stories Sell: The Science Behind Storytelling in Marketing
+Why Stories Sell: The Science of Storytelling in Marketing

 Stories don’t just entertain — they sell.